Cryptok777/kaspa-rpc-client/README.md

 #### Derive Addresses from an Account

-You can use the following methods to derive addresses from an account, the addres index is integer
+You can use `Account.address` or `Account.addresses` methods to derive addresses from an account, the addres index is integer.

+See the following examples:

 ```typescript
 const { AddressType, Wallet, ClientWrapper } = require("kaspa-rpc-client")